deadthoma5/turingpi/README.md

 # turingpi

-1:1 PDF copy of I/O shield section of TuringPi acrylic case
+1:1 PDF copy of I/O shield section of TuringPi acrylic case DXF file, using a trial version of AutoCAD

 print PDF without scaling